cujojs/rest/README.md

 Usage
 -----

-Using Rest is easy.
+Using Rest.js is easy.
 The core clients provide limited functionality around the request and response lifecycle.
 The input and response objects are normalized to support portability between browser and server environments.

 The response from a client is a promise that is resolved when the remote request finishes.